aparo/pyes/docs/guide/reference/modules/gateway/index.rst

 The gateway set on the node level will automatically control the index gateway that will be used.
 For example, if the **fs** gateway is used, then automatically, each index created on the node will also use its own respective index level **fs** gateway.
 In this case, if in an index should not persist its state, it should be explicitly set to **none** (which is the only other value it can be set to).

-The default gateway used is the :doc:`local <./local.html>`  gateway.
+The default gateway used is the :ref:`local <es-guide-reference-modules-gateway-local>`  gateway.

 Recovery After Nodes / Time